JoanGitHubUser/JoanGitHubUser/README.md

 - 🌱 I’m currently learning in the basics of install and configure Linux, and fighting with the drivers install problems.
 After that I will start with the file structure, how the modules starts etc. Currently only using Office and Music Apps, and not developing.
 A little fan of Steam too :-)
 - 💞️ I’m looking to collaborate on finding bugs of apps, specially the ElementaryOS Apps
-- 📫 You can rech me by mail
+- 📫 You can reach me by mail

   Thank you all